NoorZada19/car_parking/README.md

 # car_parking
-This IS FrontEnd Project Of Car Parking Using HTML, CSS, BOOTSTRAP, and JAVASCRIPT.
+This Is FrontEnd Project Of Car Parking Using HTML, CSS, BOOTSTRAP, and JAVASCRIPT.